-History is taught and studied across the school, both as the focus for blocks of topic lessons, and as a part of other subject areas.
-We work on a rolling two year programme here at Trinity Road.
+History is taught and studied across the school through our half termly topics.
+The second half of Autumn term and the Summer term are our History topic times across the school.
 Below are details of the History learning that will take place over the course of this academic year.

 |EYFS||During the second half of Autumn term Crystal and Sapphire class will be looking at the past within their living memory.
 In Summer term the children will be looking back at their school year through their super hero topic.
 Through discussions, visits, drawings and looking at images children will explore their past through reviewing their favourite things, places and events.
 Children will also use their family members to explore their living memory.|

 |Year 1||During the second half of Autumn term Year 1 will be studying the history of toys.
 In Summer term the children will be looking at a significant person from history.
 They will be putting events from the past in order whilst comparing similarities and differences from the past and now.
 Using historical vocabulary, children will be encouraged to ask questions and use sources of information to answer them.
 Through engaging lessons children will explore the impact of historical events on their current life and become historians.|